 - Some cultural differences can impact the way your team works together.

-- Others can potentially cause misunderstandings, offence or disagreements.
+- Others can potentially cause misunderstandings, offense or disagreements.

 For example, you’ll often find the level of openness people are comfortable with varies greatly around the world.
 I’ve already mentioned that complaining is typically frowned upon in Japan and I’ve also experienced a reluctance to say “no” in many other parts of Asia.